cardo-org/Rembus.jl/examples/Examples.md

 df = @rpc all_announcements()
 ```

-Oh yes!
 The returned value is a `DataFrame`.

 Below there are some more details just for exposing the core concepts of Rembus.